 Use Chase Points to Book Airbnb

-Airbnb doesn’t yet have its own loyalty program.
-And that means there are no points you can earn when you book a stay with Airbnb – and no way to redeem Airbnb points for a free night.
+Airbnb doesn’t have its own loyalty program – at least not yet.
+That means there are no points you can earn when you book a stay with Airbnb – and no way to redeem Airbnb points for a free night.
 But that doesn’t mean you can’t use Chase points to book an Airbnb stay.

 In order to use your Chase points to book an Airbnb, all you need to do is make a purchase directly with Airbnb and pay with your Chase Sapphire Preferred or Reserve card.